kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

 cluster: tekton-pipelines # Name of the cluster, where Tekton is working
 ```

-Then you have to define a PipelineRun spec using `pipeline_run_spec`.
-For the information which fields you can define in this spec, see the [godoc of `PipelineRunSpec`](https://pkg.go.dev/github.com/tektoncd/pipeline@v0.37.5/pkg/apis/pipeline/v1alpha1#PipelineRunSpec).
+Then you must define a PipelineRun spec using `pipeline_run_spec`.
+For the information on which fields you can define in this spec, see the [Godoc of `PipelineRunSpec`](https://pkg.go.dev/github.com/tektoncd/pipeline@v0.37.5/pkg/apis/pipeline/v1alpha1#PipelineRunSpec).

-According to the documentation, let's define a PipelineRunSpec.
-I'll be using dynamically defined `PipelineSpec`, as supported by Tekton's API:
+According to the documentation, you must define a PipelineRunSpec.
+Dynamically defined `PipelineSpec`, as supported by Tekton's API, is used here:
 ```yaml
 tekton_pipeline_run_spec:
   v1beta1: